TypeFox/langium-ui-framework/README.md

 - `npm run langium:generate` to generate project
 - `npm run build` to build the project

-To run booth watchers use `npm run watch && npm run langium:watch`.
+To run both watchers use `npm run watch && npm run langium:watch`.

 ## Example
 Generate your code using